 There it was again – ‘young cub’ – Jaak and Tag couldn’t help but suppress a giggle.

-Old Snow Leopard: Well yes!
+Old Snow Leopard: So – let’s start over!
 Hello again.
 I am Grandpa Snow!

 Jaak and Tag looked at each other again with surprise – Grandpa?
 Layan’s Grandpa?
 Wow – Grandpa must be really, really old – positively primordial even – from a land before time itself!

-Jaak: Oh yes, well hello again to you too – I’m Jaak and this is my friend Tag.
+Jaak: Erm, ah… yeah, hello again to you too – So I’m Jaak and this is my friend Tag.
 We’re friends of Layan.

 Before long they heard movement in the cellar below and shortly after that they heard the sound of someone coming up the ladder.
 A long wooden staff appeared through the trap door, followed by two fluffy pointed ears attached to the head of a snow leopard wearing a blue scarf and green tunic.